OuiSURF/Surf_Maps/README.md

 ## Last update

-8tht January 2024 - Last map added: surf_diet_mountain_dew - 822 Maps
+31st January 2024 - Last map added: surf_rise - 823 Maps (and fixed typo surf_sinner_ksf T4 to T3)

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.